 This makes it even easier for your audience to trust you and follow through with a purchase -- which is ultimately your goal.

-1. You don’t have to be an expert in artificial intelligence.
+You don’t need to be an expert in artificial intelligence.

-Remember that the main thing you’re creating is essentially a conversation, so spend time considering how you’re going to integrate the ‘right’ words alongside the additional elements like chat bubbles and emojis to create the best UI and user experience possible.
+Remember that when you build a chatbot, you’re essentially a conversation.
+So, spend time considering how you’re going to integrate the ‘right’ words alongside the additional elements like chat bubbles and emojis to create the best UI and user experience possible.

 There’s often a misconception with chatbots that navigation structure and flow goes out the window purely because it’s a chat box or message app.
 You should really be thinking about possible scenarios at every stage of the conversation.